MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/Enter-PSSession.md

 This example shows how to start an interactive session using Secure Shell (SSH).
 If SSH is configured on the remote computer to prompt for passwords then you will get a password prompt.
 Otherwise you will have to use SSH key based user authentication.

-### Example 7: Start an interactive session and specify the Port and user authentication key
+### Example 7: Start an interactive session using SSH and specify the Port and user authentication key
 ```
 PS C:\> Enter-PSSession -HostName LinuxServer02 -UserName UserA -Port 22 -KeyFilePath c:\<path>\userAKey_rsa
 ```